MrDebugg/webpage-id-bruteforcer/README.md

 python id.py -u https://example.com/?id= -n 1000

-This Example above will bruteforce all Page id's from 1 to 1000 and will return Pages with status codes of [200,401,403]
+This Example above will bruteforce all Page id's from 1 to 1000 and will return Pages with status code of [200]

 If you have any issues you can write me or simply ask for help and also feel free to modify the source code and make it work better.